 Yes.
 If an investor makes an investment in a QOF and only a portion of such investment constitutes Deferred Gain, then the investment is treated as two separate investments: one that includes only Deferred Gain and another that does not represent Deferred Gain.
-The special rules of Code Section 1400Z-2 apply only to the Deferred Gain portion of the investment in the QOF.
+The rules of Code Section 1400Z-2 apply only to the Deferred Gain portion of the investment in the QOF.
+Special rules apply to determine the portion of investments into partnerships that are treated as investments of Deferred Gains.